 On Wednesday, Martinez left Wigan to take the manager’s job at Everton.
-He told a news conference that it was a “natural transition” for him to move to a bigger club and shoot for bigger targets.
+He told a news conference that it was a “natural transition” for him to move to a bigger club and shoot for larger targets.

 “It’s been a phenomenal time at Wigan, and I enjoyed every second of it, but after four years it was the right time,” Martinez said.